John Gibson (RAF officer): Service in the Pacific

 In June, Gibson was sent to New Zealand to serve with the Royal New Zealand Air Force (RNZAF) on loan.
 He joined the newly formed No. 15 Squadron, which was at the time based at Whenuapai, as a flight commander.
-The squadron lacked aircraft, its intended P-40 Kittyhawks having been sent to Allied units in the Middle East, which took priority for the equipment.
+The squadron lacked aircraft, its intended P-40 Kittyhawk fighters having been sent to Allied units in the Middle East, which took priority for the equipment.
 Despite its lack of aircraft, the squadron went to Tonga at the end of October, taking over the Kittyhawks of the American 68th Pursuit Squadron.
 In addition to its aircrew undergoing operational training, the initial duties of the squadron was responsibility for the defence of Tonga.
 There were no engagements with the enemy before Gibson returned to New Zealand at the end of the year to take up a staff position at Air Headquarters, Control Group.

 In May 1943, Gibson, just promoted to acting squadron leader, attended a course at the Army Staff College at Linton Military Camp before resuming staff duties.
 In December, he rejoined No. 15 Squadron, at the time based on New Georgia in the Solomon Islands.
 He took over as its commander from Squadron Leader Michael Herrick.
 At the start of 1944, the squadron covered the landings at Bougainville, before commencing operations from the island itself.
-He destroyed a Zeke, a variant of the Mitsubishi A6M Zero fighter, on 23 January during a mission escorting Grumman TBF Avenger divebombers over Rabaul.
+He destroyed a Zeke, a variant of the Mitsubishi A6M Zero fighter, on 23 January during a mission escorting Grumman TBF Avenger dive bombers over Rabaul.
 The next month, the squadron went to New Zealand for a rest.
 It returned to the South Pacific for another operational tour, flying first from Guadalcanal and then Bougainville.
 In August, Gibson's secondment to the RNZAF ended and he returned to Europe soon afterwards.
 His rank of squadron leader had been confirmed the previous month.